Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based Hardware design

-Beyond general-purpose frameworks, researchers have also investigated the use of LLMs for application-specific hardware design and verification.
-Vitolo et al. explored using LLMs, specifically ChatGPT-4, to automate the generation and validation of hardware description code for a Recurrent Spiking Neural Network (RSNN) in Verilog~\cite{vitolo2024natural}.
-The study showcased the successful design of a 3x3x3 RSNN and corresponding test benches through an iterative process facilitated by ChatGPT-4, achieving high accuracy in tasks such as exclusive OR, IRIS flower classification, and MNIST handwritten digit classification.
-Prototyping on an FPGA and implementing using SkyWater 130 nm technology, the RSNN demonstrated efficient performance metrics.
+Beyond general-purpose frameworks, researchers have also investigated the use of LLMs for application-specific hardware design and validation.
+Vitolo et al. explored the use of ChatGPT-4 to automate the generation and validation of Verilog code for a Recurrent Spiking Neural Network (RSNN)~\cite{vitolo2024natural}.
+The study demonstrated the successful design of a 3x3x3 RSNN and corresponding test benches through an iterative LLM-assisted process.
+The resulting design was validated on tasks such as exclusive OR, IRIS flower classification, and MNIST handwritten digit classification and was further prototyped on an FPGA and implemented using SkyWater 130 nm technology.
 This work underscores the feasibility of using LLMs for complex hardware design, suggesting future research to enhance dataset quality, training schemes, and integration with electronic design automation tools for more sophisticated hardware projects.

 LLM-assisted verification has also been connected to debugging, repair, and EDA integration.
-Thorat et al. discussed the veriRectify process, which uses error diagnostics from simulators to improve the integrity of generations of Verilog code~\cite{thorat2023advanced}.
-Finally, the optimization of LLMs for hardware design tasks and their integration with Electronic Design Automation (EDA) tools have emerged as important research directions.
-Lily Jiaxin Wan et al. explored techniques such as quantization, pruning, and software/hardware co-design to optimize LLMs for efficient inference~\cite{10473893}.
-They applied these optimized models to functional verification in circuit design and introduced the Chrysalis dataset to enhance LLM-based debugging tools.
-This work aligns with broader efforts to refine LLM capabilities and integrate them into existing EDA workflows, as highlighted by several studies mentioned earlier.
+Thorat et al. introduced the veriRectify process, which uses simulator error diagnostics to improve the integrity correctness of generated Verilog code~\cite{thorat2023advanced}.
+In a related direction, Lily Jiaxin Wan et al. explored techniques such as quantization, pruning, and software/hardware co-design to optimize LLMs for efficient inference in circuit-design workflows~\cite{10473893}.
+They applied these optimized models to functional verification and introduced the Chrysalis dataset to support LLM-based debugging tools, aligning with broader efforts to integrate LLM capabilities into existing EDA environments.

 Overall, verification-oriented LLM research has progressed from basic correctness evaluation toward more specialized support for assertions, testbenches, formal reasoning, and debugging.
 Benchmarking efforts such as RTLLM and VerilogEval provide a foundation for measuring syntactic and functional correctness, while assertion-generation and testbench-generation frameworks extend LLM usage into practical verification workflows.
 However, the literature also shows that verification quality cannot be judged by code generation success alone.
 Stronger validation requires coverage analysis, simulation evidence, formal checks, repair success, and, where possible, silicon or FPGA-level testing.